canjs/can-component/docs/component.md

 @signature `new Component([options])`

 Create an instance of a component without rendering it in a template.
+This is useful when you:

+- have complex logic for switching between different components (e.g. routing)
+- want to create components without adding them to the page (e.g. testing)

 The following defines a `MyGreeting` component and creates a `my-greeting` element by calling `new` on the component’s constructor function: